mdekstrand/cs533-web/resources/notebook-checklist.md

 -   Are observations and conclusions substantiated by data and/or sound argument?
 -   Are goals and observations made clear, both for the document and for individual pieces of analysis?

+## Post-Export

+-   Are plots correctly displayed in the resulting PDF?
+See [common problems](prob-mangled-pdf) for solutions.